lunes, 12 de noviembre de 2001

 Vicente Romero Redondo)

-that caught my attention;
+that most captured my attention;

-as if she ran through the sand
+as if she ran across the sand

-with extreme tenderness I kissed her
+with tender care I kissed her,

-his eyes looked at me which giant
+her eyes gazed at me like a giant

-with her joy she calmed my storm
+with her joy she calmed my storm,

-a tear of happiness.
+a single tear of happiness.

 martes, 18 de septiembre de 2001